krprzenioslo/Hystrixwiki2/How-To-Use.md

 Rather than converting a `HystrixCommand` into an `Observable` using the methods described above, you can also create a [`HystrixObservableCommand`](http://netflix.github.com/Hystrix/javadoc/index.html?com/netflix/hystrix/HystrixObservableCommand.java) that is a specialized version of `HystrixCommand` meant to wrap Observables.

 In such a case, instead of overriding the `run` method with your command logic (as you would with an ordinary `HystrixCommand`), you would override the `construct` method so that it would return the Observable you intend to wrap.
-You may also, optionally, override the `resumeWithFallback` method to return a second Observable that will be subscribed to if the first one fails.

 <a name='Fallback'/>
 ## Fallback

-You can support graceful degradation by adding a [getFallback()](http://netflix.github.com/Hystrix/javadoc/index.html?com/netflix/hystrix/HystrixCommand.html#getFallback\(\)) implementation that executes for all types of failure such as [run()](http://netflix.github.com/Hystrix/javadoc/index.html?com/netflix/hystrix/HystrixCommand.html#run\(\)) failure, timeout, thread pool or semaphore rejection, and circuit-breaker short-circuiting.
+You can support graceful degradation by adding a [getFallback()](http://netflix.github.com/Hystrix/javadoc/index.html?com/netflix/hystrix/HystrixCommand.html#getFallback\(\)) implementation to an ordinary `HystrixCommand`.
+Hystrix will execute this fallback for all types of failure such as [run()](http://netflix.github.com/Hystrix/javadoc/index.html?com/netflix/hystrix/HystrixCommand.html#run\(\)) failure, timeout, thread pool or semaphore rejection, and circuit-breaker short-circuiting.
 The following example includes such a fallback:

 ```java
 public class CommandHelloFailure extends HystrixCommand<String> {